-The Clinical PsychologyThe Clinical Psychology program follows a well-balanced scientist-practitioner model, and is fully accredited by both the Canadian Psychological Association and the American Psychological Association.
+The Clinical Psychology stream follows a well-balanced scientist-practitioner model, and is fully accredited by both the Canadian Psychological Association.
 Students have access to a wide variety of practicum placements (e.g., child, adolescent, adult, family, community-based out-patient services, university-based counselling services, hospital-based in-patient services, and forensic services).

-The Applied Social Psychology
+Applied Social Psychology

-The Applied Social Psychology program is an innovative area of concentration emphasizing the integration of theory, research and practice in an effort to understand social problems and improve social conditions through program and policy development.
+The Applied Social Psychology stream is an innovative area of concentration emphasizing the integration of theory, research and practice in an effort to understand social problems and improve social conditions through program and policy development.
 Students are trained to carry out basic and field research and to serve as research and evaluation consultants in a variety of community and organizational settings.

-The Culture, Health and Human Development
+Culture, Health and Human Development

-The Culture, Health and Human Development program seeks to understand developmental processes in cultural context and across the lifespan.
+The Culture, Health and Human Development stream seeks to understand developmental processes in cultural context and across the lifespan.
 It is built upon interdisciplinary research and training with primary strengths in developmental, social, and clinical psychology as well as cultural and medical anthropology.

 We encourage you to consider one of our well-established graduate training as you plan your academic career, and we look forward to receiving your application.